- On sale!

 Condition Report:

-Very Good - A little tarnishing to the metal in a couple of tiny areas.
-This is consistent with age and does not detract from the appeal of the earrings.
+Very Good - A little crazing to the surface of a couple of the orange plastic beads.
+This is only visible upon very close inspection and does not detract from the appeal of the earrings.

 For more information about these earrings, read below...